AndyObtiva/glimmer-dsl-libui/README.md

 [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) is a dependency-free Ruby desktop development GUI library.
 No need to pre-install any pre-requisites.
 Just install the gem and have platform-independent GUI that just works!

+The main trade-off against [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) and [Glimmer DSL for Tk](https://github.com/AndyObtiva/glimmer-dsl-tk) is the fact that [SWT](https://www.eclipse.org/swt/) and [Tk](https://www.tcl.tk/) are more mature than [LibUI](https://github.com/kojix2/LibUI) as GUI toolkits.
+Still, if there is only a need to build a small simple application, [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) could be a pretty good choice due to having zero external dependencies beyond what is included in the [Ruby gem](https://rubygems.org/gems/glimmer-dsl-libui).

 [Glimmer DSL for LibUI](https://github.com/AndyObtiva/glimmer-dsl-libui) aims to provide a DSL similar to the [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) to enable more productive desktop development in Ruby with:
 - Declarative DSL syntax that visually maps to the GUI widget hierarchy
 - Convention over configuration via smart defaults and automation of low-level details